 Prosecution under the Education Act should be considered as an alternative where 20 or more sessions of unauthorised absence occur.

 It is therefore essential that all requests for ‘leave of absence’ are made well in advance to enable time to check reasons, evidence and previous attendance information.
-Do not assume that authorisation will be given.
-School term dates are published well in advance to enable parents to make plans for holidays out of school time.
-These can be found either on the school website Calendar or Cornwall Council website.
+Authorisation will not be given unless there are extenuating reasons for the time out of school.

 This guidance is intended to be used in tackling parentally condoned absence where it is reasonable to expect that a parent can ensure the child’s regular attendance but are not willing to take responsibility for doing so.